Innovit Q&A: M2M Testing – What it means and why it’s important.

 As medical device manufacturers look ahead to 2024, what are Innovit’s main recommendations?

 Our number one piece of advice is to start early.
 Submitting data to EUDAMED is a highly complex process and there are still many unknowns.
 Advice number two is to get your product data ready.
 MDR requirements are substantially different from those of the FDA.
 EUDAMED is far more extensive – covering both pre-market registration and post-market surveillance activities.
 Much more data is required, and the data validation process is different.

 Once you’ve collected your product data, get started with M2M testing.
 (Remember, if you have large volumes of data you can’t do it manually.
 You will need to do so machine-to-machine.)
 Testing early is a wise move because you’ll also need to validate your data by the new rules and this process can get complicated.
 Further, you will need to validate your EUDAMED compliance system under GAMP 5 standards, which will also require a significant investment in time, effort, documentation and audit.

 Next, we recommend that you iron out the messaging communications and data quality issues so that everything is ready by June 2021.
-Even though the submission deadline is not until May 2022, different modules are being released at different times by the EU COM.
-So, as the modules are released, your testing process becomes an ongoing exercise until at least the end of 2022.
+Even though the submission deadline is not until May 2024, different modules are being released at different times by the EU COM.
+So, as the modules are released, your testing process becomes an ongoing exercise until at least mid-2024.

 What are Innovit customers doing to meet EUDAMED deadlines?

 They are starting early!
 For example, customers such B. Braun Medical and Bio-Rad are initiating their EUDAMED projects now to enable comprehensive collection of the required master and regulator data, starting with Basis-UDI data.
 Their priority is collecting and cleansing product master data – M2M testing will come later.